AeshEmi1/searxng-secure/docs/admin/installation-docker.rst

    The rest of this article is of interest only to those who want to create and maintain their own Docker images.

-The sources are hosted at searxng-docker_ and the container includes:
+The sources are hosted at searxng-se-docker_ and the container includes:

 - a HTTPS reverse proxy `[caddy]`_ and
 - a Redis_ DB

-The `default SearXNG-SE setup <https://github.com/searxng/searxng-docker/blob/master/searxng/settings.yml>`_ of this container:
+The `default SearXNG-SE setup <https://github.com/AeshEmi1/searxng-se-docker/blob/master/searxng/settings.yml>`_ of this container:

 - enables :ref:`limiter <limiter>` to protect against bots